cybercongress/cybernomics/bostrom_simulation/README.md

 Model could work as prediction governance tool for working network based on acutal measurements.

-## Legend

-There are three network tokens:

--  F - Unclaimed network token
--  T - Liquid network token
--  L - Frozen network token

-and two resource tokens:

--  A - Amper token
--  V - Volt token

-The initial state of all tokens should be defined below

--  1 __**timestep**__ == 1 time unit

 ## Claim function

 The function of claim frozen tokens is: